ailinkhoo/CloudDevOps/1_Linux.md

 ## Archiving Files on the Command Line

 Archive to make backups, save space.
 So archiving is the process of combining multiple files and or directories into a single file.
 This is generally done as part of a backup process.
-The most common utility for creating and working with archives in Linux is tar, which is short for tape archive.
+The most common utility for creating and working with archives in Linux is `tar`, which is short for tape archive.

+**Options**

+ `-c` create archive

+ `-x` extract archive

+ `-r` append to an archive

+ `-t` list the contents of an archive

+ `-f` read from or write to a file

 ## Searching and Extracting Data from Files